Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 2. Press the power button to start an ice cycle

-3. Listen carefully for a faint humming sound coming from inside the unit (typically from the lower left compartment)
+3. Listen for a faint humming sound coming from inside the unit (typically from the lower left compartment)

 1. Open the ice bin door carefully